rommac100/rommac100.github.io/_posts/high-software/2022-12-31-gnuradio-custom.markdown

 Just for reference, the above is the rough dtmf-gen embedded module.
 I don't necessary recommend the practices that were used when making this module but it still serves as semi usable reference

+# Some GNU radio debugging notes.
+When using OOT modules (especially while developing them) if you have any import errors for your module while in the companion app, try to impor the module separately in a normal python interactive window.
+This will give a lot more information on what is causing the import to fail.

 # Resources
  - [GNURadio Wiki](https://wiki.gnuradio.org/index.php/Main_Page)
  - [Python Embedded Blocks](https://wiki.gnuradio.org/index.php?title=Embedded_Python_Block)